 Step 2: Wrap the working end around your anchor again, crossing over the first wrap.
 You should now have two wraps and your rope should look like an X.

 Step 3: With your final wrap, tuck the working end under the previous wrap.
 You should still be able to see the X on top of the whole hitch.

 Step 4: Pull both ends tight and make sure you have a few inches of tail on the standing end.
 This will stop your clove hitch from untying easily.

 If you need to tie a clove hitch in the middle of a length of rope, you don't want to have to pull meters and meters of rope around an anchor three times.
-Tying a freestanding clove hitch lets you attach your knot at the chosen part of your rope and this method is best used for clipping a carabiner to your clove hitch.
+Tying a freestanding clove hitch lets you attach your knot at the chosen point in your rope and this method is best used for clipping a carabiner to your clove hitch.

-Step 3: Hold each loop in either hand, keeping the working end of the rope on top.
+Step 3: Hold one loop in either hand, keeping the working end of the rope on top.
 Move the loop in your right hand behind the loop in your left hand.

 Step 4: Attach your carabiner through both loops and make sure you screw the gate shut.

 Step 5: Pull your hitch tight by pulling both the standing and working ends of the rope.

 There are endless uses for the clove hitch and it is one of the most valuable knots in your outdoor tool kit.
 We only recommend tying a clove hitch around rounded objects, as even blunted corners can give your clove hitch some room to move and this can work your hitch loose over time.
 Clove hitches may also come loose if they are repeatedly loaded and unloaded — such as a docked boat bouncing in the wind — and the rope may work itself through the hitch over time.

 If you're leaving your clove hitch in place for a long time or loading it up with something important like your body weight, it's a good idea to back up the knot.
 Chances are, your clove hitch won't ever slip, a couple of quick half-hitches,